 Camp Quest NorthWest experienced a 100% growth in campers between our first and second years.
 This summer, we’ll again be needing the help of energetic, caring, responsible, patient, creative, risk-taker adults to create another stellar staff team!

 Many veteran Camp Quest NorthWest staff report their week volunteering at camp to be one of the most unique and rewarding experiences in a long time.
 College students interested in working with children, and adults who have experience working with children, are especially encouraged to apply.
-The truth is that program instructors and bunk counselors alike hail from a myriad of personal and professional backgrounds and areas of expertise, including but not limited to: art, communications, education, engineering, mathematics, media production, medicine, music performance, psychology, and scholarly research.
+The truth is that program instructors and bunk counselors alike hail from a myriad of personal and professional backgrounds and areas of expertise, including but not limited to: art, communications, education, engineering, mathematics, media production, medicine, music performance, psychology, science, and scholarly research.

+Want to know what a typical day is like?
+Check it out!
 Get your application in early and join us at the March planning retreat!

 Campers brainstorm egg craft construction

 Camp Quest Northwest held its second camp session this August to great success!
 Sixty five campers and around 30 staff members participated in our second week-long overnight session August 11-17.

 A rainy afternoon didn't even dissuade campers from capture the flag or splashing in Bellingham Bay!

 Repeat activities from last year included an all-camp egg drop challenge, hominid skulls, and Socrates cafe.
 New to campers this year were fire building, owl pellet dissection, and marine biology.
 Campers shot arrows at the archery range, recorded radio interviews, performed creative skits, and worked to unravel psychic predictions.
 Bumps and bruises were treated by our expert medical staff (Tang and gummy bears didn't hurt!).
 We explored mechanisms of evolution through our daily natural selection game, and participated in traditional campfire singalongs.